AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/expected-customer-ltv.md

 ---
 # Expected Lifetime Value Analysis

-This article demonstrates how to set up a dashboard that helps you understand customer lifetime value growth and expected lifetime value of your customers.
+This topic demonstrates how to set up a dashboard that helps you understand customer lifetime value growth and expected lifetime value of your customers.

 ![](../../assets/exp-lifetim-value-anyalysis.png)